teachingaway/teachingaway.github.io/office-hours.md

 Come chat about startup and technology law topics from raising money, to contract fine print, to trademarks and patent trolls.
 Discussions are informal and off-the-clock.

-- Whats the difference between ® and ™?
+- Whats a "provisional patent"?
+Is it important before a beta launch?
-- Are patent filings important before a beta launch?
+- Whats the difference between ® and ™ after a brand?
 - How does a liquidation preference work?
 - When is a convertible note a good idea?